Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Discussion

-\eliza{Additionally, we tested the effect of dust by running extra \textsc{Cloudy} simulations using standard prescriptions (\texttt{grains ISM} and \texttt{grains PAH}).
+Additionally, we tested the effect of dust by running extra \textsc{Cloudy} simulations using standard prescriptions that include either ISM grains or polycyclic aromatic hydrocarbons (PAHs) (\texttt{grains ISM} and \texttt{grains PAH}, respectively).
 These dusty models produced MIR line ratios nearly identical to dust-free models.
 Low-ionization lines ([\ion{Ne}{ii}]$\lambda12.8\,\mu$m, [\ion{Ar}{ii}]$\lambda7.0\,\mu$m, [\ion{S}{iii}]$\lambda18.7\,\mu$m) showed comparable emissivities overall, but their emission decreased faster with depth due to more efficient cooling when dust is present.
 Additionally, dust slightly increase the electron temperatures near the illuminated face of the cloud, where hydrogen recombination dominates, particularly at lower $\zeta_{\rm CR}$.
-In contrast, the impact of dust in highly-excited lines ([\ion{Ne}{v}]$\lambda14.3\,\mu$m, [\ion{Ar}{v}]$\lambda7.9\,\mu$m) is negligible, since these lines originate predominantly in regions close to the ionizing source where AGN photoionization strongly dominates.}
+In contrast, the impact of dust in highly-excited lines ([\ion{Ne}{v}]$\lambda14.3\,\mu$m, [\ion{Ar}{v}]$\lambda7.9\,\mu$m) is negligible, since these lines originate predominantly in regions close to the ionizing source where AGN photoionization strongly dominates.

-Following the discussion in KFDS25, we estimate the expected CR ionization rate for the central region of NGC~5728 using the measured radio continuum fluxes at 1.4\,GHz and 5\,GHz \cite{Singh_2013} and assuming equipartition between the magnetic field and relativistic electron energy densities.
+Following the discussion in KFDS25, we estimated the expected CR ionization rate for the central region of NGC~5728 using the measured radio continuum fluxes at 1.4\,GHz and 5\,GHz \cite{Singh_2013} and assuming equipartition between the magnetic field and relativistic electron energy densities.
 For a spectral index of $\alpha \sim 1.09$, and a $\sim 20''$ beam at 5\,GHz, corresponding to a size of $\sim 1.85\,\rm{kpc}$, we obtain an equipartition magnetic field of $\sim 4\,\rm{\mu G}$.
 Adopting $p \sim 3.2$ for the electron energy distribution spectrum, derived from the synchrotron slope via $p=2\alpha+1$ \citep{Rybicki_Lightman}, and following the methodology described in \cite{Gabici_2022} and KFDS25, we obtain a CR ionization rate of $\sim 10^{-11}\,\rm{s^{-1}}$ for the nuclear region of NGC~5728.
-A lower value of $p = 2.4$, corresponding to the standard slope in optically-thin synchrotron sources, would result in $\sim 10^{-14}\,\rm{s^{-1}}$.
-These values are consistent with the CR rates inferred from our optical and MIR modeling that reproduce the observed ratios in those regions of NGC~5728 most affected by the jet.
+A lower value of $p = 2.4$, corresponding to the standard slope in optically thin synchrotron sources, would result in $\sim 10^{-14}\,\rm{s^{-1}}$.
+These values are consistent with the CR rates inferred from our optical and MIR models, which reproduce the observed ratios in those regions of NGC~5728 most affected by the jet.
 Deeper radio observations, at higher angular resolution and particularly targeting optically thin emission, would improve CR ionization rate estimates.